slicex-ai/elm-turbo/README.md

 ```
 This creates a docker named `elm_trtllm` and installs tensorrt_llm.

-### Run ELM2-trtllm engines with your input prompts.
+### Run pre-built ELM2-trtllm engines with your input prompts.

-Example - To run trt-engine for `slicexai/elm2-0.50-instruct` on a A100 & H100 gpus respectively,
+Example: To run our pre-built trt-engine for `slicexai/elm2-0.50-instruct` on a A100 & H100 gpus respectively,
 ```
 docker attach elm_trtllm
 cd /lm
 sh run_elm2_trtllm_engine.sh elm2-0.50-instruct A100 "Can you provide ways to eat combinations of bananas and dragonfruits?" sh run_elm2_trtllm_engine.sh elm2-0.50-instruct H100 "Can you provide ways to eat combinations of bananas and dragonfruits?"
 ```

-Usage info `run_elm2_trtllm_engine.sh`
+Detailed instructions to run the engine:
 ```
+docker attach elm_trtllm
+cd /lm
 Usage: sh run_elm2_trtllm_engine.sh <elm2_model_id> <gpu_type> "<input_prompt>"
 Supported elm2_model_id choices : [elm2-0.50-instruct, elm2-0.25-instruct, elm2-0.125-instruct]
 Supported gpu_types : [A100, H100]
 ```

-### (Optional) Create & run your own ELMv2-trtllm engines from ELMv2 Huggingface(HF) checkpoints.
+### (Optional) Create & run your own ELM2-trtllm engines from ELM2 Huggingface(HF) checkpoints.

 #### Compile the Model into a TensorRT Engine